msoham123/MinecraftServer/README.md

 # Soham's Minecraft Server

 While the actually repository is used to save world data and settings, this README.md serves as a tool for me to document and explain how my Minecraft Server works.
+For more programming projects like this, check out my [website](https://msoham123.github.io).

 ## Section One - What is a Minecraft Server?